NivedithaKarthikeyan/LandregistryApp/docs/source/deployToRopsten/guide.rst

 Step 3 - Truffle Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since we are using public nodes, we will need to sign all our transactions locally.
+Since we are using public nodes, we need to sign all our transactions locally.
 We use ``@truffle/hdwallet-provider`` to do this, setting it up with our ``mnemonic``.
 We will also tell the provider how to connect to the test network by using the Infura endpoint.